finbourne/lusid-sdk-java/sdk/docs/AborApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AborApi apiInstance = apiFactory.build(AborApi.class);

         AborApi apiInstance = ApiFactoryBuilder.build(fileName).build(AborApi.class);
         String scope = "scope_example"; // String | The scope of the Abor.
         AborRequest aborRequest = new AborRequest(); // AborRequest | The definition of the Abor. try {
+            // uncomment the below to set overrides at the request level
+            // Abor result = apiInstance.createAbor(scope, aborRequest).execute(opts);

             Abor result = apiInstance.createAbor(scope, aborRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {